dreamfactorysoftware/platform-wiki/setup-guide/4-storage/storage-loader/StorageLoader-setup.md

 If you use this script, you can delete any separate cronjob for the EmrEtlRunner alone.

-You need to update this script and update the **four** variables at the top:
+You need to update this script and update the **five** variables at the top:

-    RUNNER_PATH=/path/to/snowplow/3-etl/snowplow-emr-etl-runner
+    rvm_path=/path/to/.rvm # Typically in the $HOME of the user who installed RVM RUNNER_PATH=/path/to/snowplow/3-etl/snowplow-emr-etl-runner
     LOADER_PATH=/path/to/snowplow/4-storage/snowplow-storage-loader
     RUNNER_CONFIG=/path/to/your-runner-config.yml
     LOADER_CONFIG=/path/to/your-loader-config.yml

+So for example if you installed RVM as the `admin` user, then you would set:

+    rvm_path=/home/admin/.rvm

 Using [cronic] [cronic] as a wrapper, and with cronic and Bundler on your path, configure your cronjob like so: